From Protection to Profits: A Simple Guide to Equity Futures (Hedging & Trading Explained)

 Every night, profits/losses settle in cash.
 Losing?
 Pay immediately or face forced exit at bad prices.

-2. Leverage is Dangerous
+2. Leverage requires caution

 3. Hidden Costs